In the News

 4 Tips for Better Financial Blogging

-“You don’t need to be a perfect writer to be a great blogger,” as I say in one of my many quotes in this RIACentral article (Feb.
+“You don’t need to be a perfect writer to be a great blogger,” as I say in one of my many quotes in an RIACentral article (Feb.
 10, 2014).

 Book Review: Financial Blogging